ggrahl18/Splitter/README.md

 A push, pull method has been used for security purposes in regards to calling the split function and then withdrawing the funds to bob and carol.

-Unit tests are included and a work in progress.

 Splitter.sol has been tested in Remix succesfully.

+Unit tests are included.

 The OpenZeppelin SafeMath contract is used in this project.

+The front end GUI is built with React and Bootstrap

 ## Instructions